sylvia772/sylvia772/README.md

 💡 What Drives My Work:
 Curiosity.
 I'm fascinated by the stories data tells and excited by the process of turning insights into experiments, then watching those experiments shape product growth.
 There's something compelling about crafting a hypothesis, testing it, and seeing real impact on how users engage with a product.
 I believe data should inform strategy, not just report on it.
-I use analytics to identify untapped markets and develop actionable strategies for market penetration—turning insights into strategic roadmaps that drive growth.
+I use analytics to identify untapped markets and develop actionable strategies for market penetration turning insights into strategic roadmaps that drive growth.

 📫 Let's Connect:
 Email: sylviaimisi01@gmail.com